Kometa-Team/Kometa/docs/defaults/both/streaming.md

 # Streaming Collections

-The `streaming` Default Metadata File is used to dynamically create collections based on the streaming Services that your media is available on.
+The `streaming` Default Collection File is used to dynamically create collections based on the streaming Services that your media is available on.

 ![](../images/streaming.png)